kkipngenokoech/100_days_of_code/DJANGO/news/README.md

 for this we are going to use the email service called SendGrid, but to test our email sending services we are going to use Django-console backend - this sends the email to our console instead this email reset config  is going to be updated in our settings.py project
     EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'
+we need to customize the page thats being served to us we need to reset our password and for that we are going to create four new html templates in our registration folder